linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 30.04.2024 (announcement SnaxNox)
+- 🔍 Delving deeper into drone tech for a special niche! 🚁 Exciting updates coming your way soon, stay tuned!
+Any guesses what it could be?
+Share your thoughts below! #DroneTech #InnovationTeaser

+### 30.04.2024 (announcement Web4)
+- 🌐 Engaging with diverse communities to shape the future of Web4! 💡 Exciting times as we strive to expand our version of the internet 🚀 Got ideas or insights?
+We're all ears!
+Drop your thoughts below! #Web4 #CommunityEngagement

+### 30.04.2024 (announcement)
+- 👥 Team expansion alert!
+We're growing our squad at Linkspreed 🌟 Exciting times ahead!
+Know someone perfect for the job?
+Tag them below or drop us a DM 📩 #TeamGrowth #JoinUs

+### 30.04.2024 (announcement)
+- 🚀 Exciting times ahead!
+We're diving deep into discussions with investors to expand Linkspreed's capabilities 📈 Got ideas on how we can level up?
+Drop them below! #InvestmentTalks #FutureGrowth

 ### 29.04.2024 (announcement SnaxNox)
 - 🛸 Plotting our course to the skies!
 Today, we're sketching out our maiden drone prototype for a special niche at SnaxNox 🍿 Have ideas or want to soar with us?
 Drop a comment below! #DroneInnovation #SnaxNoxAdventure #PrototypeJourney 🚁✨